Form S-1 Registration Statement Attorneys – Going Public Lawyers

 Q. What information is contained in a Form S-1 registration statement?

-A. An S-1 Registration statement has two principal parts.
+A. Using Form S-1 as part of a going public transaction involves several steps.
+First, Form S-1 requires that the issuer provide very specific line item disclosures.
+An S-1 Registration statement has two principal parts.
 Part I of the Prospectus is the “selling” document.
 The prospectus contains material disclosures about a company’s business operations, financial condition, and management.
 Registration statements also must include financial statements audited by an independent certified public accountant registered with the Public Company Accounting and Oversight Board (“PCAOB”).The company must provide the prospectus to all persons who purchase the securities registered as well as anyone who is made an offer to purchase the securities.
 Part II of the Prospectus contains additional information that the company is not required to deliver to investors.
 Even though the company is not required to provide this information.
 It is available on the SEC’s website.

 Q. Will the SEC review my company’s registration statement?